 Soon I was asked to teach classes for teens, children’s and seniors.
 Cooking for weight loss classes were next to be developed.
 I was so aware of my lack of knowledge about how our bodies work so I enrolled in a brand new 2 year university post diploma program in Fitness and Nutrition Management.
 With this 2 year Diploma under my belt my new career moved quickly.

-Teaching Instructor training courses for Canadian Fitness at the College level, then on to the YM/YWCA where I was hired as their Senior Program Director, in charge of 55 staff .
-From the “Y” I worked in community recreation and fitness as a City Programmer.
+Teaching Instructor training courses for Canadian Fitness at the College level, then on to the YM/YWCA where I was hired as their Senior Program Director .
+From the “Y” I was hired to work in community recreation and fitness as a City Programmer.

 By 1997 I felt I had learned enough to build my own fitness and health centre.
 My dream was to create the most professional and holistic centre with many services available under one roof.

 Like many small businesses, eventually a big corporation moves in next door and offers cheaper prices.
-That’s exactly what happened to me!
-After 23 years providing my community with the most professional services possible I, after doing everything I could to financially save the centre, was forced to close the business doors.
-I just couldn’t compete with the big gym at $10/month, even if it had no staff and no services to offer.
+That’s exactly what happened to me in double!
+After 23 years running the business of my dreams, I was forced to close the business doors.
+I just couldn’t compete with the two brand new big , no frills gyms built in our neighborhood!

 The statistics are that 95% of all small businesses fail by year five.
 My health and fitness centre lasted 23 and for that I am very grateful.

-Personally, it took over a year of mourning for my dream fitness and health centre, to finally pick myself up and decide what to do with the rest of my life.
-At 65 years of age I was just not ready to retire.
+Personally, it took over a year of mourning to finally pick myself up and decide what to do with the rest of my life.
+At 65 years of age I was just not ready to throw in the towel & retire.
 What should I do to continue to make a difference in this world, I asked myself.

 After much thought and prayer I finally had an “aha” moment.
-I would continue to work in my main passions but, instead of needing a facility I could take my programs and services online.
+I would continue to work to serve others but, instead of needing a facility I could take my programs and services online.

-I am here to serve you through this blog, online community and my free newsletter.
+I am here to serve you through this blog, programs, online community and my free newsletter.